 The devil is in the details - Part II

 A common perception is that all quantitative managers are the same: we analyze the same data, use the same factors, and employ the same basic statistical techniques.
-It follows, then, that we invest using the same generic factor models such as value, quality, momentum, or size.
-However, while the underlying concepts may be similar, how one constructs a model and transforms a common dataset makes a substantial difference in the returns and risk profile of the outcomes.
+It follows, then, that we invest using the same generic factor models such as Value, Quality, Momentum, or Size.
+However, while the underlying concepts may be similar, how one constructs a model and transforms a common dataset could make for a substantial difference in the returns and risk profile of the outcomes.

-Man Numeric (‘Numeric’) has always felt that the devil is in the details.
-Careful consideration of how factors are constructed, adjusted for biases, and combined can affect the outcome significantly.
-There is evidence that accounting for these details produces higher risk-adjusted returns in various models across different regions of the world.
+Man Numeric has always felt that the devil is in the details.
+Careful consideration of how factors are constructed, adjusted for biases, and combined can potentially affect investment outcomes.
+There is evidence that accounting for these details may produce higher risk-adjusted returns in various models across different regions of the world.

 Value as a case study

 From Graham and Dodd’s pioneering publication of Security Analysis in 1934, academic researchers have published literature showing that value investing can consistently generate positive returns over the long run.
 Consequently, value investing has become the bedrock of many quantitative processes with models systematically identifying cheap stocks.

 The Fama-French three-factor model1 is the seminal research in this area.
 Google Scholar shows 3,520 citations referencing the Fama-French Journal of Finance publication “Size and Book-to-Market Factors in Earnings and Returns”.